MrCirca/zabbix-routeros-bgp/README.md

 Project Files:

-1) bgp_peer_field.sh Call the API and print state or uptime of peer name
+1) bgp_peer_field.sh Call the API and print state or uptime of peer name.
 2) bgp_peer_names.sh Call the API and print peer names.
-3) apriros.py Is the Mikrotik API that is not interactive and can get the output you want *The reason that i made bgp_peer_names.sh , cause zabbix can discovery peer names and make item for each peer name*
+3) apriros.py Is the Mikrotik API that is not interactive and can get the output you want.

+*The reason that i made bgp_peer_names.sh , cause zabbix can discovery peer names and make item for each peer name*